 6 DNS Related Terms

 If you host a website, or you are looking to migrate a website, then you may need to know more about the DNS System.
 So if you don’t have proper knowledge about the terms used in the DNS then it is difficult to handle.
 Here I have explained the most popular terms used in the Domain Name System.

-- ‘CNAME’ Records – This record will not point to any particular IP Address, instead it points other domain name.
+- ‘CNAME’ Records – This record will not point to any particular IP Address, instead, it points another domain name.
 Normally CName Records points the non WWW version of the webpage to WWW Version of the webpage.

-For example: seekahost.com will be pointed to www.seekahost.com.
-This means that the user can reach your website through www version or non www version of the address in the URL Section.
+For example, seekahost.com will be pointed to www.seekahost.com.
+This means that the user can reach your website through the www version or non www version of the address in the URL Section.

 - Nameserver – Nameservers are the computer running DNS Software which can be assigned during the domain registration.
 Some of the hosting companies will provide the nameserver details with their domain names as ns1.webhosting.com and so on.
 Also mostly for PBN Hosting, people will request for private nameserver details which will have their own domain name in the end.

 - Zone Files – Zone files were the complete DNS Setting which is set to point your domain to the particular hosting.
 Sometimes during the domain transfer, people used to export and import the zone files to avoid the issues.
 If you make some updates in your DNS Setting then it means you updating your Zone Files as well.

 - TTL (Time-To-Live) – TTL indicates your nameserver that how often it should update the details.
 If you change your A records then the update will take place based on the TTL setting.
 Also, modern registrars recommend providing very low TTL time like 5 to 10 Minutes for quick updates.